arabidopsis/lektor-honeybee-theme/README.md

 changefreq = monthly
 # default is no theme
 theme = sunset
-# is this theme a dark theme i.e. light text on dark background
+# is this theme a dark theme? i.e. light text on dark background
 is_dark_theme = false
 # bootstrap = {some-bootstrap.css}
 ```